Business

 The issue of men’s mental health has been gaining more and more press recently, also more and more organisations are trying to help out.
 If you go to Levium, for example, you’ll find yourself able to buy liquid shots sold in monthly subscription packs.
 The packs were developed after former Navy SEAL sniper Neil Mahoney, who found traditional anti-anxiety medication to be useless.

 The Movember Foundation, an international men’s charity famous for their mustaches, has also jumped on board, releasing a series of three videos.
 The charity has traditionally focused on prostate cancer, but has recently started taking on mental health issues.
-In one video a man makes fishing rod, another fills gas barbecue tank, and another changes flat bicycle tire.
+In one video a man makes a fishing rod, another fills a gas barbecue tank, and another changes a flat bicycle tire.

 If you watch each without sound, it will display subtitles which instruct the viewer how to perform the task each of the men are performing.
 But with the sound on you realise the task and instructions are circumstantial, and actually each of the men is talking about something distressing and asking for help.